bungle/lua-resty-tsort/README.md

 graph:add('first', 'second');
 graph:add('second', 'third', 'first');

-dump(graph:sort())
+local sorted, err = graph:sort())

--- Output:
+-- Returns:
--- Error: There is a circular dependency in the graph.
-It is not possible to derive a topological sort.
+-- sorter = nil, err = "There is a circular dependency in the graph.
+It is not possible to derive a topological sort."
 ```

 ## License